skymethod/denoflare-docs/cli/configuration.md

 ### Bindings

 Each [Script](#script) can have a bindings object which is keyed by binding name.
-Bindings give access to Environment Variables as well as Workers KV and Durable Object namespaces, Service Bindings, WASM Modules, and R2 Buckets.
+Bindings give access to Environment Variables as well as Workers KV and Durable Object namespaces, Service Bindings, Wasm Modules, and R2 Buckets.

 ```ts
 /** Binding definition for a worker script environment variable */